Welcome

 Our goal is to strengthen the business partnerships: on the one hand, to encourage those respected Belgian and Luxembourg companies who are already present in the Hungarian market to maintain their presence (for example pharmaceutical industry, financial services, lighting technologies, furniture industry), to carry out further investments and also to attract new investors.
 On the other hand, it is also important to encourage and support the establishment of Hungarian companies, especially small and medium sized enterprises to the Belgian and Luxembourg market.
 Our aim is to increase mutual trade, strengthen economic growth and, through these measures, boost employment.

 These goals cannot be successfully achieved without friendly relations between our countries and our citizens.
 During the turbulent centuries of Hungarian history many of our fellow citizens found refuge and new home here and have become respected members of the local society.
 We remember the receipt of thousands of Hungarian children for holiday in Belgium after World War I, or the emigration after the Hungarian revolution in 1956.
 Nowadays, an increasing number of Hungarians benefit from the free movement of persons within the European Union and choose to settle down here.
 Furthermore, every year, more and more Hungarian tourists arrive to this corner of the world, and more and more Belgian and Luxembourg tourists get acquainted with Hungary's natural, cultural and culinary treasures.
-The Cultural Service of the Embassy, the Hungarian Cultural Institute, Brussels also plays an important role in this regard (http://culture.hu/en/brussels).
+The Cultural Service of the Embassy, the Liszt Institute, Hungarian Cultural Center Brussels also plays an important role in this regard (http://culture.hu/en/brussels).

 Hungary is one of the few countries in the world that have established contractual relationships with all federal entities of Belgium.
 We have concluded cooperation agreements with Flanders in 1995, with the Walloon Region and the French Community in 1997, and with the German-speaking Community in 2002.
 Accordingly, even though the Embassy's political mission is primarily carried out in Brussels, fostering the economic, political, cultural and scientific cooperation in the Flemish and Walloon regions as well as in Luxembourg also constitute our daily task.